mldbai/mldb/container_files/public_html/doc/builtin/Url.md

 ### Credentials storage

-Credentials stored in MLDB are persisted to disk by default.
+Credentials stored in MLDB are persisted by default under the `.mldb_credentials` sub-folder of the `mldb_data` folder.
 This is different than other MLDB entities.
 As a consequence, if MLDB is restarted, the credentials will be reloaded automatically.
 Deleting a credential entity will also delete its persisted copy.